Blasphemy law: Austria

+In Austria, Section 188 of the criminal code relates to acts against "religious peace" and the degradation of religious teachings.
+It prohibits blasphemy with a penalty of a fine or up to six months in prison.

-Austria was the birthplace of the famous European Court of Human Rights test case E.S. v.
-Austria (2018) on blasphemy, which narrowly upheld Austria's blasphemy law by suggesting the state had a legitimate aim in maintaining it, and demurred on whether or not the Prophet Mohammed could be factually described as a pedophile even if he is attested to have had sex with a prepubescent girl.
+Austria was the birthplace of the famous European Court of Human Rights case E.S. v.
+Austria (2018) on blasphemy, which narrowly upheld Austria's blasphemy law by suggesting the state had a legitimate aim in maintaining it.

 Brazil

 Art.
 208 of the penal code states that "publicly vilifying an act or object of religious worship" is a crime punishable with one month to one year of prison, or fine.

 Canada

 Blasphemous libel was a crime in Canada under section 296 of the Criminal Code R.S.C., 1985, c.
 C-46.
 Subsection (1) read: